Dare Ogunbowale Player Prop Bets for NFL Week 18 | Jacksonville vs. Indianapolis 1/9/2022

 Matchup vs. Indianapolis

-- Ogunbowale has averaged 12.5 rushing yards per game in his four career matchups against the Colts, 30.0 fewer yards than his over/under in Sunday's game.
+- Against the Colts, Ogunbowale's 12.5 rushing yards per game over his four career matchups are 30.0 fewer than his over/under in Sunday's game.

-- In four games versus the Colts Ogunbowale has not rushed for a touchdown.
+- Ogunbowale, in four matchups versus the Colts, has not run for a TD.

 - Ogunbowale will go up against a Colts squad that allows 109.6 rushing yards per game and is the NFL's 12th-ranked rush defense.